 How do you change culture?
 In this course, we seek to understand how the cultural world shapes emotions and how emotions change the world, with a specific focus on racial and ethnic difference.
 Feelings play a powerful role in everyday life: from politics to business, from love to hate, emotions are at the root of human behavior.
 In additional to reading academic literature in a wide variety of disciplines, we study cultural experience and emotional interactions in the real world, working together to find out what moves people, where cultures come from, and how to make messages and movements that truly resonate.
 Perfect course for anyone interested in relationships, social psychology, movements, intersectionality, and the feels.

-How do people change society?
+What causes meaningful change?
 Many try to make a lasting change in their lifetimes, but only a few succeed: in this course, we ask why.
 From protest movements to technological revolutions, we use the tools of quantitative and qualitative sociology to explore the theory, history, and practice.
-In addition to reading academic literature on social change, we read the world, conducting a community needs assessment to find out where a real difference is possible.
+In addition to reading academic literature on social change, we read the world, using GIS data find out where a real difference is possible.
 The rest is up to you: with a group, you design solutions and present them to prominent community members who can help you carry your ideas forward.
 Perfect course for anyone interested in political advocacy, community service, or social entrepreneurship.